thewhitelisted/CodeX/README.md

 a program that creates boilerplate code for different languages and opens them in vs code

-currently only supports c files
+currently only supports c and python files